wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Added autoloading to reduce memory footprint

 = 1.4.6 =
-* Added Spanish Translation by Jelena Kovacevic
+* Spanish translation courtesy of Andrew Kurtis at WebHostingHub.com
 * Changed page-specific widget to run only if is_singular (excluding search, archive and date queries)

 = 1.4.5 =